Breakthrough/PySceneDetect/docs/index.rst

 PySceneDetect Documentation
 #######################################################################

-This documentation covers the PySceneDetect command-line interface (the `scenedetect` command) and Python API (the `scenedetect` module).
-The latest release of PySceneDetect can be installed via `pip install scenedetect[opencv]`.
-Windows builds and source releases can be found at `scenedetect.com/download <http://www.scenedetect.com/download/>`_.
-Note that PySceneDetect requires `ffmpeg` or `mkvmerge` for video splitting support.
+Welcome to the PySceneDetect docs.
+The docs are split into two separate parts: one for the command-line interface (the `scenedetect` command) and another for the Python API (the `scenedetect` module).

+You can install the latest release of PySceneDetect by running `pip install scenedetect[opencv]` or downloading the Windows build from `scenedetect.com/download <http://www.scenedetect.com/download/>`_.
+PySceneDetect requires `ffmpeg` or `mkvmerge` for video splitting support.

 .. note::

      If you see any errors in the documentation, or want to suggest improvements, feel free to raise an issue on `the PySceneDetect issue tracker <https://github.com/Breakthrough/PySceneDetect/issues>`_.

-The latest source code for PySceneDetect can be found on Github at `github.com/Breakthrough/PySceneDetect <http://github.com/Breakthrough/PySceneDetect>`_.
+PySceneDetect development happens on Github at `github.com/Breakthrough/PySceneDetect <http://github.com/Breakthrough/PySceneDetect>`_.

 ***********************************************************************